You might know your Instagram content is good, but imagine how much better it will seem if it looks like 10,000 people agree.

 Users might notice you don’t have a ton of engagement on your posts, which could deter them from following you.
 If you have 10,000 followers but only four likes per post, it won't take people long to realize something is up.

-Without real followers to engage with your content, your posts are essentially hidden from everyone except your unauthentic audience.
+Without real followers to engage with your content, your posts are essentially hidden from everyone except your inauthentic audience.
 Plus, your fake followers won’t share your post on any of their channels.
 And they won’t discuss your brand in real life with friends or family, because, well … they don’t exist in real life (no offense, bots).

-It’s also practically impossible to measure how well your target audience is connecting with your brand if a high percentage of that audience isn’t real.
+It’s practically impossible to measure how well your target audience is connecting with your brand if a high percentage of that audience isn’t real.
 How will you measure posts that do well with your real audience if those bots and inactive accounts skew the ratio?

 If you don’t know how well your posts are doing or what your real audience thinks, you’ll never convert your Instagram followers into real customers.
 And isn’t that the point?